dnam912/Runner_In_Infinite_Space/README.md

 Q: Implementation tools and extensions should vary depending on the features of the objects I want to use in the project.

-A: The tools I chose were _Probuilder_ for the level design, Blender game engine for modeling objects, and Post Processing Volume for lighting.
-(PPS lower case, picking up the post-processing in one sentence, separate the sentence into the second) To sum up, Post Processing Volume for lighting was the only tool that I actually used in practice.
+A: The tools I chose were _Probuilder_ for the level design, Blender game engine for modeling objects, and post processing volume for lighting.
+To sum up, post processing volume for lighting was the only tool that I actually used in practice.
 As for the other extensions, they lacked the functionalities I needed.
 Additionally, 3D modeling in Unity was already sufficient for me so it didn't end up using additional game engines.

 ### Mechanics